 Dyscalculia is a learning difficulty in mathematics.
 People with this condition have difficulties in understanding simple number concepts, grasping numbers intuitively, and learning number facts and procedures.
 Currently, there is still little awareness in Singapore about this condition.
 According to research, dyscalculia affects between three to eight per cent of the population.
 Experts are still undecided on whether there are differences between the difficulties in math experienced by people with dyscalculia and those with other learning difficulties such as dyslexia.
 This is because it is often observed that the difficulties presented overlap each other.

 According to Siti Aishah Shukri, senior educational therapist at the Dyslexia Association of Singapore (DAS), mathematical difficulties are more complex than literacy ones because there is no single scale to measure learning difficulties in maths.

 Checklist for detecting dyscalculia in children

-- poor number sense, does not ‘see’ it (using different ways to calculate the same sum, difficulties with estimating and approximating small quantities without counting, or if a numerical answer is reasonable)
+- poor number sense (unable to use different ways to calculate the same sum, difficulties with estimating and approximating small quantities without counting, or if a numerical answer is reasonable)

-- anxiety, avoidance and frustrations while doing mathematics
+- having anxiety, avoidance and frustrations while doing mathematics

 - difficulties with basic four operations in math (addition, subtraction, multiplication and division), with the lack of automaticity and inconsistent answers